saraho4237/SD_school_instructional_days/README.md

 ### District Level Data

 The data is from the [South Dakota Department of Education Data Center](https://doe.sd.gov/data.aspx) and includes district level information from the 149 public school districts in South Dakota.
+The columns included in the final dataset were ones I pulled based on what I thought might be interesting.

 The cleaned/merged dataset includes information on:
 * District Name